aayushi-tomar/JS/Introduction.md

 let y = 3;
 Unlike var declarations, which only hoist the declaration but not its value, function declarations are hoisted entirely — you can safely call the function anywhere in its scope.
 See the hoisting glossary entry for more discussion.

+Global variables
+Global variables are in fact properties of the global object.